 Porch design, scale, and detail vary widely between architectural styles.
+Generally, South Carthay porches, in the traditional sense, tend to be restrained, if present at all.
+On the other hand, patios and garden walls are often used to help define semi-private outdoor space in the front yard.
 To help determine what elements are particularly important on your porch, consult the architectural styles of these guidelines, or contact your HPOZ board for a consultation

-In addition to preservation benefits, retaining porches makes economic sense, because the shade provided by a porch may greatly reduce energy bills.
+In addition to preservation benefits, retaining porches and patios makes economic sense, because the outdoor living spaces provided by these spaces substantially increases the overall utility of the house's plan.
 Porch elements which have deteriorated due to moisture or insect damage should be carefully examined to determine if the entire element is unsalvageable.
 If only a part of the element is damaged, then piecing in or patching may be a better solution than removal and replacement.
 If replacement is necessary, the element to be removed should be carefully documented through photos and careful measurements before the element is discarded.
 Having these photos and measurements will assist you in finding or making a replica of the element you are replacing.
 When porch foundations fail, the underlying cause is often ground subsidence or a build-up of moisture around the foundation.
 In these cases, a careful analysis should be made to locate the causes of the failure, and eliminate them as a part of the project.